jfcloutier/karma_system/design_notes/acting.md

 However, if a CA is at level 1 of the hierarchy (its umwelt are static CAs), its plan is a list of effector actions.
 They are not executed stepwise but all at once by telling effector CAs to accumulate them (wait for umwelt confirmation), then ready them for actuation (wait for umwelt confirmation), and then by telling the body to execute accumulated actions for the directives.

 Note: An intent is recursively executed one directive at a time at any level of the hierarchy greater than 1.
 At level 1, a plan is a list of actions to be executed at once.
+Once the plan for an intent is executed, the CA with the intent broadcasts `intent_completed([intent_id=IntentId])`.

 ## Action-related state